leon4rd/test/README.md

-## Why does a chicken coop only have two doors?
-Because if it had four doors it would be a chicken sedan.
+## When my wife told me to stop impersonating a flamingo, I had to put my foot down.